jsdf/webpack_rails/README.md

 When referencing bundles, eg. in `javascript_include_tag` or `stylesheet_link_tag`, use the `webpack_bundle_asset` helper so that in `dev_server` mode, the asset is loaded from the webpack dev server, and otherwise is resolved as a regular asset.
+Don't forget to add your webpack output path to Sprockets, if you're using it.

 ```erb
 = javascript_include_tag webpack_bundle_asset('app.bundle.js')
 = stylesheet_link_tag webpack_bundle_asset('app.bundle.css'), media: 'screen, print'
 ```

-### Sprockets integration

-While transitioning your codebase away from Sprockets, you can include the bundled webpack output in a normal Sprockets asset file via the `webpack_require` directive:
+Finally, in production you can just run `assets:precompile` and webpack will automatically run before assets are precompiled.

 ```js
 // in application.js